shaoyi1997/shaoyi1997.github.io/content/jobs/Glints/index.md

 url: 'https://glints.com/'
 ---

-- Developed mobile-responsive frontend features in the candidate-facing job portal site, notably:
+- Developed mobile-responsive frontend features in an agile environment for the Glints job portal site, notably:
   - Revamp of user onboarding flow which increased profile completion by 1.4x
   - Revamp of Glints VIP landing page which realised to 2x more VIP applications
 - Independently implemented the localisation & translation of the Employers site to the Taiwan domain, thereby opening up Glints the Taiwan Marketplace